Encephalitis: Symptoms, diagnosis and treatment

 In its early stages, encephalitis has flu-like symptoms, including fever, headache and joint pain.

-Over some days or hours, other more serious symptoms develop.
+Over some days or hours, other more severe symptoms develop.
 These include seizures, personality changes, confusion, drowsiness or disorientation.

 There are several causes of encephalitis, including infectious, delayed reactions to previous infections and the body's immune system reacting to changes such as a cancer tumour.

 Another type of the condition is chronic encephalitis where the inflammation develops over many months.
 Sometimes no cause is found, but in other cases, conditions like HIV may be responsible.